frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 In this meditation, we could ask Our Lord to enlarge our hearts---\"to give us a heart to the measure of His."

-That\'s why this meditation is entitled *Enlarging the Heart* "so that into our hearts," says the Prelate of Opus Dei, "there may enter into it all the needs, pains, and sufferings of the men and women of our time, especially the weakest" (F. Ocáriz, *Op. cit*.) ---so that we have a special sensitivity, the sensitivity of the Heart of Mary.
+That\'s why this meditation is entitled *Enlarging the Heart* "so that into our hearts," says the Prelate of Opus Dei, "there may enter into it all the needs, pains, and sufferings of the men and women of our time, especially the weakest" (F. Ocáriz, *op. cit*.) ---so that we have a special sensitivity, the sensitivity of the Heart of Mary.

 "A prayerful heart in the middle of the world supports and accompanies others in their needs.
 Identification with Jesus opens us to others\' needs.
-At the same time, contact with those in need leads us to Jesus" (*Ibid*.).
+At the same time, contact with those in need leads us to Jesus" (*ibid*.).

 A young professional, a married professional in Manila one time, had a business of transporting, I think it was oil, to different islands of the archipelago.